-- Incidents known to have occurred - Incidents that are more likely than not to have occurred - Incidents that are not likely to have occurred - Incidents that are alleged but could not be substantiated - False or malicious allegations
+- Incidents known to have occurred - Incidents that are more likely than not to have occurred - Incidents that are likely not to have occurred - Incidents that are alleged but could not be substantiated - False or malicious allegations

-3.4.
+3.1.4.
 Sanctioning

-In the administrative model, if there is a finding of responsibility; the investigators will make recommendations regarding sanctions and other corrective action to the Chief Diversity Officer/Title IX Coordinator.
+If there is a finding of responsibility, the investigators will make recommendations regarding sanctions and other corrective action to the One Process/Title IX Coordinator and the assigned Deputy Coordinator(s).
 In making the final determination on sanctions and other corrective actions, a history of the respondent's conduct/policy violations may be considered.
-The range of potential sanctions or corrective actions that may be imposed against a student, faculty or staff person is listed in Appendix F. of this policy.
-In the hearing model, investigators conduct fact-finding investigations that are used by the Hearing Board in making recommendations regarding sanctions and other corrective action.
-The final determination of the sanction will be sent to both parties in a Letter of Finding released by the Title IX Office.
+The range of potential sanctions or corrective actions that may be imposed against a student, faculty or staff person includes but is not limited to: written or verbal apology, discrimination or harassment education, verbal or written warning, probation, suspension, termination, or dismissal from the University.
 Employees are advised to consult any relevant handbooks for additional information regarding disciplinary action.
 Guests and other third parties who are found to have violated this policy are subject to corrective action as deemed appropriate by the University, which may include removal from the University and termination of any applicable contractual or other arrangements.